 Expanded Withholding Tax (EWT) / Creditable Withholding Tax (CWT)

-Expanded Withholding Tax or Creditable Withholding Tax is the most complex category for businesses to manage.
-It applies to specific types of income payments made by a resident to another resident.
+When EWT applies in actual transactions, it involves specific types of income payments made by a resident to another resident.
 The tax withheld is creditable, meaning the payee can use it to offset their quarterly and annual income tax liabilities.
 The complexity of EWT lies in the sheer volume of transactions it covers and the varying rates assigned to different Alphanumeric Tax Codes (ATCs).
-Common EWT rates include:ย
+Common EWT rates include:

 Final Withholding Tax (FWT)

-Final Withholding Tax (FWT)ย serves as the full and final income tax on specific types of passive income.
-Once the withholding agent deducts and remits it, the taxpayer no longer reports that income annually.
-FWT usually applies to interest, royalties, prizes, winnings, some dividends, deposit substitutes, trust funds, and similar arrangements (typically subject to 20%).
-Because the tax is final, the withholding agent carries full responsibility for collecting and remitting the correct amount.
+The withholding agent deducts and remits FWT on specific types of passive income, including interest, royalties, prizes, winnings, some dividends, deposit substitutes, trust funds, and similar arrangements (typically subject to 20%).
+Once the withholding agent remits the tax, the taxpayer no longer reports that income annually.
+Because the tax is final, the withholding agent takes full responsibility for collecting and remitting the correct amount.

 Fringe Benefits Tax (FBT)